 As we previously discussed, the outbound spam policy settings consist of two fundamental components: the outbound spam filter rule and the outbound spam filter policy.
 While the Defender portal integrates these into a single step, the PowerShell procedure is distinct!

-1. The first step is to create the outbound spam filter policies and then the outbound spam filter rules
+1. The first step is to create the outbound spam filter policies and then the outbound spam filter rules.

 • We will manage the outbound spam filter policies by employing the *-HostedOutboundSpamFilterPolicy cmdlet and manage the outbound spam filter rules through the *-HostedOutboundSpamFilterRule cmdlets.